MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4402.md

 ai.usage: ai-assisted
 ---

-# Aged Accounts Receivables Excel (report)
+# Aged Accounts Receivable Excel (report)

-The **Aged Accounts Receivables Excel** report shows aggregated and summarized aging data based on customer ledger entries.
+The **Aged Accounts Receivable Excel** report shows aggregated and summarized aging data based on customer ledger entries.

 Data is aggregated and bucketed according to the **Aged as of** and **Period length** parameters in the report's request page.
 It is summarized by the two global dimensions.